LuisCusihuaman/relevo/docs/HANDOVER-STATE-MODEL.md

 ### Section Workflow (I-PASS)

+- **Patient Data**: Contains illness severity and patient summary with collaborative editing capabilities
+- **Situation Awareness**: Free-form content documenting current patient situation and team awareness
+- **Synthesis**: Handover synthesis and key takeaways for the receiving team

-- Sections exist per handover and carry their own status independent of the handover’s global status.
+Each singleton section carries its own status independent of the handover's global status:
-- Suggested usage:
 - `draft`: Newly created or partly filled
 - `in_progress`: Being edited collaboratively
 - `completed`: Finalized for handover

 ### Participants and Presence